pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ###<a id='tkgi-rpd-no-vsan'></a> RPD without vSAN

-The RPD for Tanzu Kubernetes Grid Integrated Edition without vSAN storage requires nine ESXi hosts.
+The RPD for {{  vars.product }} without vSAN storage requires nine ESXi hosts.
 The diagram below shows the topology for this deployment.

 <img src="images/nsxt/pks-vs-nsxt-rpd.png" alt="RPD for TKGI without vSAN">

-The following subsections describe configuration details for the RPD of Tanzu Kubernetes Grid Integrated Edition without vSAN.
+The following subsections describe configuration details for the RPD of {{  vars.product }} without vSAN.

 #### Management/Edge Cluster